Artist statement

 Bio

-Graduated in 2007 with an AAS in Fine Arts and Illustration from Altos de Chavón in the Dominican Republic.
-In 2011 obtained a BFA in Painting from Escuela de Artes Plásticas of Puerto Rico and in 2013 obtained a MFA in Painting from Savannah College of Art and Design.
+He received an AAS from Escuela de Diseño Altos de Chavón-Parsons in the Dominican Republic, a BFA from Escuela de Artes Plásticas de Puerto Rico, and an MFA from Savannah College of Art and Design.